April and May 2023 OHSAA Athletic Discussion Meetings

 - Line-item budget comparisons (by sport; by gender)

-- Title IX surveys and/or studies – BOE Policy — Game and Practice Facilities Schedule (Example)
+- Title IX surveys and/or studies – BOE Policy — Game and Practice Facilities practice and game schedules (Show Example)

 - Provisions and accommodations for students with disabilities (“How are special needs students engaged within your interscholastic athletic programs?”)